openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 reset(wallpaperType: WallpaperType, callback: AsyncCallback&lt;void&gt;): void

 Resets the wallpaper of the specified type to the default wallpaper.
-This API uses an asynchronous callback to return the result.

 > **NOTE**
 >